 TEST 1: Checking For Power (Low Current Circuit)

-If you read the section 'EEC Power Relay Circuit Descriptions', you're aware that there are 2 wires that supply power to the EEC Power Relay.
+If you read the 'EEC Power Relay Circuit Descriptions', you know there are 2 wires that power the EEC Power Relay.

-These two wires are labeled with the numbers 2 and 4..
+These two wires are numbered 2 and 4..

 Circuit 4 feeds the high current circuit of the EEC Power Relay, but we'll check this in TEST 2.